dominodatalab/python-domino/README.md

 -   *offset:* The index of the start of the page, where checkpointProjectId is index 0.
 If the offset is negative the project it points to will be the end of the page.
--   *page_size:* The number of record to return per page.
+-   *page_size:* The number of records to return per page.

--   *checkpoint_project_id:* (Optional) project id that marks the start of where to look for the desired page from

 -   *name_filter:* matches projects by name substring